ashishtele/ashishtele.github.io/_posts/2023-11-12-NER_Prompt.md

   <img width="700" height="350" src="/images_1/zero_shot.jpg">
 </p>

+Our observations with the zero-shot prompting technique for NER:

 Stay tuned for more in-depth articles in collaboration with [Vikrant Singh](https://www.linkedin.com/in/vkrntkmrsngh/).
 You can also visit his [medium articles](https://medium.com/@vkrntkmrsngh)

 Thank you!!